 Commonly, social hiring is done through platforms like LinkedIn, Twitter, Facebook, and Instagram.
 This allows employers to reach out to their professional networks, advertise open positions within their company and attract new talent.

 5 top tips to refresh your social media recruiting strategy from field experts

-Five pre-eminent speakers from a cross-section of industries shared their challenges, successes and advice about disrupting traditional recruitment methods and best practice tips for social media recruiting.
+We talked to five pre-eminent speakers from a cross-section of industries and asked them to share their challenges, successes and advice about disrupting traditional recruitment methods and best practice tips for social media recruiting.

 As Facebook continues to dominate all other social media platforms in terms of usage and engagement, recruiters and hiring managers must leverage this popularity to implant their brand into the mind of passive candidates.
 In doing so, they can ensure that their company is front of mind for current and future vacancies with high calibre candidates.

 Also, with the right mix of original and well-curated content, companies can earn free publicity through Facebook.
 Shahid calculates that when done successfully, candidates attracted to vacancies through social media can save businesses up to $15K per hard-to-fill position.
 This insight substantiates the fact that when it comes to advertising for job vacancies, the popularity of social media surpasses that of traditional job boards for certain roles, as it can result in a noticeably higher rate of engagement from candidates.